 Also known as Jeongdong-gil Road, Deoksugung Stone Wall Path is a popular place for romantic strolls in Jongno, Seoul.
 This beautiful road is about 900 meters long and stretches from Deoksugung Palace, across from Seoul City Hall, to Jeongdong Theater.
 In fall, yellow ginkgo leaves add to the romantic ambience.
 The fallen leaves on Jeongdong-gil Road are known to be never swept clean, making crisp rustling sounds with your every step.
 Moreover, the numerous cultural sites nearby will have the time fly by, and you’ll soon be awed by the street’s evening scenic mood.

-The first place to visit is Deoksugung Palace.
-The palace grounds offer a mix of traditional royal architecture from the Joseon Dynasty with Western-style buildings.
+Walking from Deoksugung Stone Wall Path, the first place to visit is Deoksugung Palace.
+The palace grounds offer a mix of traditional royal architecture from the Joseon dynasty with Western-style buildings.
 The National Museum of Modern and Contemporary Art, Deoksugung is also located within palace grounds, hosting various exhibitions.
-Seoul Museum of Art is located a short walk down the road from the palace.
-The leaves of a 500-year-old maple tree in the garden worth admiring.
+Seoul Museum of Art is located a short walk down the road from the palace, and has a 500-year-old maple tree in the garden worth admiring.

 For a unique view of the fall foliage in Seoul, ride up in Namsan Cable Car, or visit the observation deck in Namsan Seoul Tower.
 The observatory has a glass façade and offers a panoramic view of the city.
 As the sun sets, sit at the café with a cup of tea or coffee and enjoy the dramatic cityscape from the tower.

-* This column was last updated in September 2018, and therefore information may differ from what is presented here.
+* This column was last updated in October 2021, and therefore information may differ from what is presented here.
 We advise you to check details before visiting.